 Matcha Production Process

-Matcha particles of several microns are produced slowly with great care and time.
+are produced slowly with great care and time.

 In the beginning of April, when the tea buds grow.
 Tea fields are covered with black sheets to block out the sunlight.
 Shielding sunlight inhibits theanine, the flavor component, from changing to tannin, an acerbity component.
 It also generates the sweet flavor unique to matcha, called “Oika”, and the vivid green color.
 Tea leaf harvest begins from the 88th day from the beginning of spring (Hachiju-hachiya).